compromise-evident/Authorship/README.md

 assured that any further correspondence from you is not impersonation.
 Include 9,000-character messages per event, Authorship ties this data to your disposable public files so information source can be trusted.

+**Authentication...** You can't prove that you created your content, or that it's not fake or false.
+But you can prove it's coming from you, not impersonation.
+And you're NEVER locked-in to any type or paradigm of encryption.

 <br>
 <br>